 What is an excavator?
 How does an excavator work?

-As the name implies, an excavator is used in excavation activities and sites to dig through Earth.
-However, its biggest application is found in construction sites, lifting heavy goods to load containers and other mechanical jobs.
-The excavator is powered by hydraulic systems and a diesel engine t=which has high horsepower.
-The hydraulic systems that power the excavator’s arms use Pascal’s law to impart force sufficient enough to move the arms of the excavator.
+As the name implies, excavators are used in excavation activities and sites to dig through Earth.
+However, its biggest application is found in construction sites, lifting heavy goods to load containers, and other mechanical jobs.
+Hydraulic systems power the excavator, and a diesel engine t=which has high horsepower.
+The hydraulic systems that power the excavator’s arms use Pascal’s Law to impart force sufficient enough to move the components of the excavator.

 Pascal’s Law and its Applications in Hydraulic Systems